GluuFederation/docs-gg-prod/3.1.3/source/plugin/api.md

 ### Terminology
 * `api`: your upstream service placed behind Kong, which Kong proxies requests to.
 * `plugin`: a plugin executing actions inside Kong before or after a request has been proxied to the upstream API.
 * `consumer`: a developer or service using the API.
-When using Kong, a Consumer only communicates with Kong which proxies every call to the said upstream API.
+When using Kong, a Consumer only communicates with Kong, which proxies every call to the said upstream API.
 * `credentials`: in the gluu-oauth2-client-auth plugin context, an openId client is registered with consumer and client id is used to identify the credentials.

 ### Installation
 1. [Install Kong](https://getkong.org/install/)
 2. [Install oxd server v3.1.3](https://oxd.gluu.org/docs/)
 3. Install gluu-oauth2-client-auth
-    1. Stop kong : `kong stop`
+    1. Stop Kong : `kong stop`
     2. Copy `gluu-oauth2-client-auth/kong/plugins/gluu-oauth2-client-auth` Lua sources to the Kong plugins folder `/usr/local/share/lua/<version>/kong/plugins/gluu-oauth2-client-auth`

          or